 Different individuals learn in different ways, and I have used that conventional wisdom to structure my tutoring sessions.
-For 22+ years, I strived to individualize medical care for each of my patients, and this general strategy of tailoring to a person's specific needs has been used in my tutoring as well.
+For 22+ years, I have striven to individualize medical care for each of my patients, and this general strategy of tailoring to a person's specific needs has been used in my tutoring as well.
 Each lesson will be generally informal in atmosphere, with the flow of the session based on your requests and goals.
-We can go through classroom topics, homework, examination problems, specific concepts, or a combination of these items.
-I strongly believe that by me answering your questions in detail and delving into the reasons for why we do things a certain way in mathematics, your mastery of the subject will come in no time.
+We can go through classroom topics, homework, examination problems, practice problems, specific concepts, or a combination of these items.
+I strongly believe that by me answering your questions in detail and delving into the reasons for why we do things a certain way in mathematics or physics, your mastery of the subject will come in no time.

 Now, some facts about me.
 I was the valedictorian in high school and magna cum laude in college.
 I have a solid mathematics background by way of my college and medical school training.
 I have a bachelors degree in Chemical Engineering.
 I then went to medical school before practicing Neurology for 22+ years until retiring last year.
-I am planning to get my masters in aerospace engineering, so I took the GRE (Graduate Record Examination) earlier this year and scored well in the Math section (as well as on the English section).
+I am in the process of getting my masters in aerospace engineering, so I took the GRE (Graduate Record Examination) in 2016 and scored well in the Math section (as well as on the English section).
 I have excelled in the three levels of college calculus (as well as Physics).

-I very much look forward to helping you appreciate the wonderful world of Mathematics and gain those Mathematics skills and pearls that you desire, all the way up to the Calculus III level and Linear Algebra if requested.
+I very much look forward to helping you appreciate the wonderful world of Mathematics and Physics and gain those skills and obtain those pearls that you desire.
 In addition, I also can help you in Anatomy and Physiology.
 I am available on most days of the week.
 Hope to see you soon!
 Hi everyone!
 Ever since college, I have always relished and appreciated the opportunity to help in the education of others.
 In my career as a physician, I enjoyed teaching my patients about their conditions and treatments and explaining different options depending on the circumstances.
 Two reasons why I have been able to effectively gauge a

 Ray, is a great tutor, his easy going personality really helped Dakota stay focused and not get overwhelmed or stressed.
 Keeping my daughter engaged in math is no easy task, however Ray managed to do just that!
 After Ray left, Dakota was so happy and relieved.
 It was so nice to see her in good spirits after working on math.
 Thank you Ray!